-The protein encoded by this gene is a member of the MAP kinase family.
+ERK2 (also known as MAPK1) is a member of the MAP kinase subfamily of Ser/Thr protein kinases.
 MAP kinases, also known as extracellular signal-regulated kinases (ERKs), act as an integration point for multiple biochemical signals, and are involved in a wide variety of cellular processes such as proliferation, differentiation, transcription regulation and development.
 The activation of this kinase requires its phosphorylation by upstream kinases.
 Upon activation, this kinase translocates to the nucleus of the stimulated cells, where it phosphorylates nuclear targets.
-Two alternatively spliced transcript variants encoding the same protein, but differing in the UTRs, have been reported for this gene.

 For Research Use Only.
 Not for use in diagnostic procedures.
 Not for resale without express authorization.

 Protein Aliases: ERK-2; ERK2; ERT1; Extracellular signal-regulated kinase 2; extracellular-signal-regulated kinase 2; MAP kinase 1; MAP kinase 2; MAP kinase isoform p42; MAPK 1; MAPK 2; MAPK2; mitogen activated protein kinase 1; Mitogen-activated protein kinase 1; Mitogen-activated protein kinase 2; p42-MAPK; protein tyrosine kinase ERK2

 Gene Aliases: 9030612K14Rik; AA407128; AU018647; C78273; ERK; ERK-2; ERK2; ERT1; Mapk; MAPK1; MAPK2; p38; p40; p41; p41mapk; p42-MAPK; P42MAPK; PRKM1; PRKM2